Audiveris/audiveris/docs/_pages/ui_tools/text.md

 ### Sentence vs Words

-A Sentence inter is an ensemble of one or several Word inter(s):
+A Sentence Inter is an ensemble of one or several Word Inter(s):

 * A **Word** handles its textual value and location.
   Word sub-classes (ChordName and LyricItem) handle additional data.
-  Word _value_ is modifiable by the end-user:
+  The word _value_ is modifiable by the user:

   ![](../assets/images/word_text_edited.png)

-* A **Sentence** is a sequence of words, it handles the sentence role.
+* A **Sentence** is a sequence of words.
-  (You can easily navigate from a selected word to its containing sentence via the `ToEnsemble` button).
+  (We can easily navigate from a selected word to its containing sentence via the `ToEnsemble` button).
   Its textual content is defined as the concatenation of its word members.
-  Sentence content is not modifiable directly, but rather via its word members.
+  This content is not modifiable directly, but rather via its word members.
-  Sentence _role_ is modifiable by the end-user.
+  The sentence _role_ is modifiable by the user.

   ![](../assets/images/sentence_role_edited.png)